MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a novel approach to training foundation models for tabular prediction tasks.
-While foundation models excel in various tasks, they face challenges in tabular predictions due to limited data availability, inconsistent dataset structures, and varying prediction targets across domains.
-To address these challenges, \method generates large-scale training data for tabular prediction foundation models by utilizing both in-domain tabular datasets and a set of out-domain datasets.
+In conclusion, we proposed a novel approach to train universal tabular data predictors for medical data.
+While there were many efforts in developing new algorithms for tabular prediction, the significance of data engineering has raised much less attention.
+Specifically, medicine faces challenges in limited data availability, inconsistent dataset structures, and varying prediction targets across domains.
+To address these challenges, \method generates large-scale training data for tabular prediction models by utilizing both in-domain tabular datasets and a set of out-domain datasets.
 The key component of this approach is a data engine that utilizes large language models to consolidate tabular samples by expressing them in natural language, thereby overcoming schema differences across tables.
-Additionally, the out-domain tabular data is aligned with the target task using a \textit{learn, annotate, and audit} pipeline.
+Additionally, the out-domain tabular data is aligned with the target task using a \textit{learn, annotate, and refine} pipeline.
 By leveraging the expanded training data, \method can effectively work on any tabular dataset within the domain without requiring further fine-tuning, achieving significant improvements compared to supervised baselines.
 Moreover, \method demonstrates impressive performance even with limited examples (few-shot) or no examples (zero-shot), remaining competitive with supervised approaches across various tabular datasets.
+A discussion on the ethical implications and limitations can be found in App.~\ref{app:Broader_Impact} and App.~\ref{app:Limitations}.
+Additionally, further ablation on Data Shapley and Auditing can be found in App.~\ref{appx:ablations}.